-Prostanthera incana is known as the Velvet Mintbush and is a small to medium shrub that reaches a height of 1.5 metres in our cold climate garden.
+Prostanthera incana is a medium shrub that reaches a height of 2.5 metres with a 2-metre spread.

-Leaves are two centimetres long, oval, dull green, aromatic with a velvety appearance (hence the common name).
+Prostanthera have simple, opposite and usually odorous leaves (a typical Lamiaceae feature).
+In this species, leaves are two centimetres long, oval, dull-green-grey, aromatic with a velvety appearance (hence the common name).
 Leaf margins have rounded teeth.

-Flowers are one centimetre long, lilac, pink or sometimes white and carried in clusters.
+Flowers have a shape described as labiate (applied to all Lamiaceae flowers) with petals varying in their size, purple to lilac, produced in leaf axils.
+One of the identification features for Prostanthera is that the 5 calyx parts (sepals; basal whorl of the flower) are fused into 2 lips.
+In this species, flowers are one centimetre long, lilac, pink or sometimes white and carried in clusters.
 Blooms are conspicuous, copious and appear in late spring and summer.
 Both foliage and flowers are attractive features.

 After flowering a light prune is appreciated.